For COVID-19 Travel and RS Tours information, see our FAQ.

 At a Glance

-▲▲ Roman Theaters and Gallo-Roman Museum Fine museum covering Roman Lyon.
+▲▲ Lugdunum Gallo-Roman Museum and Roman Theaters Fine museum covering Roman Lyon.

-▲▲ Vieux Lyon The city's fascinating, traffic-free historic core, with intriguing covered traboules (passageways).
+▲▲ Vieux Lyon The city's fascinating but touristy traffic-free historic core, with intriguing covered traboules (passageways).

 ▲ Notre-Dame Basilica Lyon's ornate version of Paris' Sacré-Cœur.